pfrazee/ssbmail/README.md

 #### Tighter pub relationships

-Currently, MX will sync with any pub that a followed user has announced.
+Currently, SSBMail will sync with any pub that a followed user has announced.
 This is a bit too chatty.

-I'd prefer that MX only connected to my pub(s), while the pub servers stayed just as chatty with each other.
+I'd prefer that SSBMail only connected to my pub(s), while the pub servers stayed just as chatty with each other.
 That way, I don't have to reveal my presence to pubs that I don't have a relationship with.

 #### Sidelogs and access-control